Firing Point

 Firing Point (stylized as Tom Clancy Firing Point, Tom Clancy: Firing Point, or Tom Clancy's Firing Point in the United Kingdom) is a techno-thriller novel, written by Mike Maden and released on June 9, 2020.
-It is his fourth and final book in the Jack Ryan Jr. series, which is part of the overall Tom Clancy universe.
+It is his fourth and final book in the Jack Ryan Jr. series, which is part of the Ryanverse featuring characters created by Tom Clancy.

 In the novel, Ryan investigates an old friend's death while vacationing in Barcelona, Spain.
 It debuted at number three on the New York Times bestseller list.

 Plot summary

 Jack Ryan, Jr. takes a vacation in Barcelona, Spain after taking part in a mission with the Campus in South Korea.
 He runs into his former college classmate Renée Moore in a restaurant, and they briefly catch up.
 The two agree to meet up later that night, and Jack leaves the restaurant moments before a suicide bomber blows up the place, killing everyone inside.
 Ryan manages to catch up to his dying friend, who utters the word “Sammler” before succumbing to her wounds.

 Jack meets Spanish intelligence (CNI) agent Laia Brossa, who probes him for information on the suicide attack.
 Brigada Catalan, an activist organization demanding Catalan independence from Spain, had taken responsibility.
 However, Jack is not convinced, but agrees to help Brossa with the investigation.

 Meanwhile, U.S. President Jack Ryan receives reports of commercial vessels disappearing under mysterious circumstances across the Pacific Ocean.
 They are leased by civilian defense contractor Buck Logan, one of Ryan’s biggest supporters.
 The incidents are accompanied by a threat from an unknown party demanding ransom.
 President Ryan suspects Russian involvement, especially in light of the country gearing up for a military exercise with China called Snow Dragon in the Bering Sea.

 With the help of Campus IT director Gavin Biery, Jack investigates the circumstances behind Moore’s death, often passing information to Brossa.
 He finds out about Moore’s involvement with the CIA as well as data scientist Dylan Runtso, whom he had encountered moments before the suicide attack.
 Runtso had been working on a top secret government program codenamed RAPTURE out of the Oak Ridge National Laboratory in Oak Ridge, Tennessee.
 Jack’s investigation attracts the attention of Guatemalan contract killer Hector Guzman, who has been involved with the bombing at the restaurant.
 He places him under surveillance through his Russian colleague named Bykov.
 However, Jack discovers and unsuccessfully tries to capture the Russian for information.

 Meanwhile, the CNI gathers information on a Brigada Catalan meeting.
 Brossa’s supervisor Gaspar Peña then arranges an assault with Guardia Civil.
 Unbeknownst to her, Bykov sabotages the operation by killing all of the activists present in the meeting, ensuring their silence.
 Péna is then revealed to be under Guzman’s payroll.